shreyanshk/boottorrent/docs/quickstart.rst

     $ cp <path: bzImage> oss/linuxos/bzImage
     $ cp <path: initrd.gz> oss/linuxos/initrd.gz

 Now, you need to add details about how to boot with these files.
-So, launch your favourite text editor and a file with this content.
+So, launch your favourite text editor and add a file with this content.

 .. code-block:: yaml
     :caption: oss/linuxos/config.yaml